✦ Scandinavian-inspired design, curated for modern living

 ALLZONE Corner Shower Caddy Tension Pole, 4-Tier Adjustable Shelves

-The ALLZONE Corner Shower Caddy Tension Pole is a practical choice when you want four adjustable shelves but prefer plastic shelves paired with a stainless pole.
-Its listing identifies an adjustable 34- to 116-inch range, and a Home Depot listing for the same ASIN notes that each shelf is sized for larger pump bottles or several standard bottles.
+The ALLZONE Corner Shower Caddy Tension Pole is a practical choice when you want four adjustable shelves but prefer a design that keeps the shower floor mostly open.
+Its listing identifies an adjustable 34- to 116-inch range, and the design is built around vertical corner storage for shampoo, soap, and accessories.

 Best For: Families who need a tension-pole caddy with bigger shelf spacing.